sebcrozet/kiss3d/README.md

     cd kiss3d
     make deps
     make
-    make test
+    make examples

-The last command will compile demos on the `bin` folder.
+The last command will compile examples on the `bin` folder.
 Use `make doc` to compile the documentation on the `doc` folder.

 ## Contributions
-I intend to work on this library to suit my needs only (to write demo for my physics engine **nphysics**).
-Therefore, I’d love to see people improving this library for their own needs.

-However, keep in mind that kiss3d is KISS.
+I’d love to see people improving this library for their own needs.
+However, keep in mind that **kiss3d** is KISS.
 One-liner features (from the user point of view) are preferred.

 ## Acknowledgements

-I am more a physics guy than a graphics guy.
-I did not want to spend too much time to be able to display things on the screen.
-Thus I thank:
-  - **bjz** for its glfw binding and its demos (git://github.com/bjz/open.gl-tutorials.git) from which I took a great bunch of initialization code.
+  - **bjz** for its awesome [glfw](https://github.com/bjz/glfw-rs.git) and [opengl](https://github.com/bjz/gl-rs.git) bindings.